Hacienda Guachalá: During the Republic

 In 1840, the Hacienda was purchased by Adolfo Klinger, a German citizen who came to Ecuador with the army of Simon Bolivar under the rank of colonel.
 He married Valentina Serrano, an orphan whose adoptive family tried to hide her from Adolfo as they did not want him to marry their daughter.
 In 1844, Adolf died in a revolt caused by unfounded suspicions that he should impose on the region of Cayambe a payment of a contribution of 3 pesos and 4 reales to every citizen with the exception of Indians and slaves imposed by the General Flores, and the estate is inherited by Valentina Serrano and her daughters, including Virginia Klinger.

 In the Colombian Civil War (1860–1862), Valentina provided refuge to Arcesio Escobar, a Colombian emissary in Quito ordered to be arrested by García Moreno after the former demanded that he support General Arboleda.
 Ecuador declared war against Arboleda en 1862.
 In 1865, Valentina Serrano sold the hacienda to Juan and Carlos Aguirre Montúfar.
 They rented the hacienda to Gabriel García Moreno in 1868, who planted the first eucalyptus forests with specimens acquired from Australia.
 García Moreno returned the hacienda in 1875, just a few months before his assassination.

 On March 28 and 29th of 1880, the English scientist Edward Whymper discovered in Guachalá eleven new species of insects, of fourteen he found as said in conformity with his journey book.
 Nine years later, the brothers Aguirre Montúfar auctioned the Hacienda by 170,000 sucres to pay off debts to Vicente Tinajero a merchant and money-lender, who died in 1891 of typhoid fever.
 It is related that Tinajero buried fifty thousand sterling pounds somewhere in the farm and took the secret of its location to the grave.
 The next year, his son, Ramón Tinajero Portugal, sells it to Josefina Ascázubi Salinas de Bonifaz, daughter of Garcia Moreno's brother-in-law Manuel de Ascásubi and granddaughter of Juan de Salinas y Zenitagoya.

-Although Josefina had been disinherited for getting married with Neptalí Bonifaz Febres, a Peruvian diplomat, she recovers her share of the inheritance thanks to her mother, Carmen Salinas, who bought Guachalá to Tinajero with the help of renowned lawyer Luis Felipe Borja Pérez (padre).
+Although Josefina had been disinherited for getting married with Neptalí Bonifaz Febres, a Peruvian diplomat, she recovers her share of the inheritance thanks to her mother, Carmen Salinas, who bought Guachalá to Tinajero with the help of renowned lawyer Luis Felipe Borja Pérez.

 In this transaction is virtually settled the woolen mill and to the workers are given huasipungos.

 On 1895, the Hacienda administration is handed over to Emilio Bonifaz Febres, Josefina's brother-in-law, who after experimenting with many varieties of grass plants, he publishes a book about the cultivation of pasture in Ecuador.